Greenfire44Official/check50-rust-checks/README.md

 │   ├── scrabble✅
 │   └── substitution✅
 ├── pset3⛔️
-│   │   # Checkmarked have been tested to work,
-│   │   # but I still need to add a check for repeat candidates │   │
+│   │   # Checkmarked since current tests have been tested to work, │   │   # but I still need to add a check for repeat candidates │   │
 │   ├── plurality✅
 │   ├── runoff✅
-│   └── tideman⛔️
+│   └── tideman✅
 ├── pset4⛔️
 │   ├── filter❌
 │   │   ├── less❌